jexela/Distance-Vector-Routing-With-SQL/README.md

 Course: SQL is a Programming Language

-This repository contains the SQL code and related files for my article on Distance Vector Routing with SQL.
+This repository contains the SQL code and related files for my article on Distance-Vector Routing with SQL.

 ## Abstract